Intracytoplasmic Sperm Injection (ICSI) in IVF: How the ICSI Procedure Works, Who It Helps, and What to Expect

 Eggs are assessed for normal fertilization (typically, evidence of two pronuclei), and normally fertilized eggs are cultured into embryos for transfer or freezing.

-What happens before ICSI?
+What happens before and after ICSI?

-Most ICSI cycles include:
+Most ICSI IVF cycles include:

 ICSI is most strongly indicated when fertilization is less likely to occur with conventional insemination, especially in male factor infertility.